Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Abstract

 \section{Abstract}

-Offline reinforcement learning aims to find the optimal policy from a pre-collected dataset without active exploration.
-This problem is faced with major challenges, such as a limited amount of data and distribution shift.
-Existing studies employ the principle of pessimism in face of uncertainty, and penalize rewards for less visited state-action pairs.
-In this paper, we directly model the uncertainty in the transition kernel using an uncertainty set, and then employ the approach of distributionally robust optimization that optimizes the worst-case performance over the uncertainty set.
-We first design a Hoeffding-style uncertainty set, which guarantees that the true transition kernel lies in the uncertainty set with high probability.
-We theoretically prove that it achieves an $\epsilon$-accuracy with a sample complexity of $\mathcal{O}\left((1-\gamma)^{-4}\epsilon^{-2}SC^{\pi^*} \right)$, where $\gamma$ is the discount factor, $C^{\pi^*}$ is the single-policy concentrability for any comparator policy $\pi^*$, and $S$ is the number of states.
-We further design a Bernstein-style uncertainty set, which does not necessarily guarantee the true transition kernel lies in the uncertainty set.
-We show an improved and near-optimal sample complexity of $\mathcal{O}\left((1-\gamma)^{-3}\epsilon^{-2}\left(SC^{\pi^*}+(\mu_{\min})^{-1}\right) \right)$, where $\mu_{\min}$ denotes the minimal non-zero entry of the behavior distribution.
-In addition, the computational complexity of our algorithms is the same as one of the LCB-based methods in the literature.
-Our results demonstrate that distributionally robust optimization method can also efficiently solve offline reinforcement learning.
+Offline reinforcement learning aims to learn from pre-collected datasets without active exploration.
+This problem faces significant challenges, including limited data availability and distributional shifts.
+Existing approaches adopt a pessimistic stance towards uncertainty by penalizing rewards of under-explored state-action pairs to estimate value functions conservatively.
+In this paper, we show that the distributionally robust optimization (DRO) based approach can also address these challenges and is {asymptotically minimax optimal}.
+Specifically, we directly model the uncertainty in the transition kernel and construct an uncertainty set of statistically plausible transition kernels.
+We then show that the policy that optimizes the worst-case performance over this uncertainty set has a near-optimal performance in the underlying problem.
+We first design a metric-based distribution-based uncertainty set such that with high probability the true transition kernel is in this set.
+We prove that to achieve a sub-optimality gap of $\epsilon$, the sample complexity is $\mathcal{O}(S^2C^{\pi^*}\epsilon^{-2}(1-\gamma)^{-4})$, where $\gamma$ is the discount factor, $S$ is the number of states, and $C^{\pi^*}$ is the single-policy clipped concentrability coefficient which quantifies the distribution shift.
+To achieve the optimal sample complexity, we further propose a less conservative value-function-based uncertainty set, which, however, does not necessarily include the true transition kernel.
+We show that an improved sample complexity of $\mathcal{O}(SC^{\pi^*}\epsilon^{-2}(1-\gamma)^{-3})$ can be obtained, which asymptotically matches with the minimax lower bound for offline reinforcement learning, and thus is asymptotically minimax optimal.